WebAssembly/component-model/design/mvp/WIT.md

 Here it can be seen that despite the `world` only listing `host` as an import the component additionally imports a `wit:demo/shared` interface.
-This is due to the fact that the `use { ... } from shared` implicitly requires that `shared` is imported into the component as well.
+This is due to the fact that the `use shared.{ ... }` implicitly requires that `shared` is imported into the component as well.

 Note that the name `"wit:demo/shared"` here is derived from the name of the `interface` plus the package ID `wit:demo`.